honggen-zhang/HaSa-CKGE/README.md

 # HaSa-CKGE
-This is the script of paper of Investigating the Effect of Hard Negative Sample Distribution on Contrastive Knowledge Graph Embedding.
-We call our algorithm Hardness and Structure-aware (HaSa) contrastive KGE.
+This is the script of the paper of HaSa: Hardness and Structure-Aware Contrastive Knowledge Graph Embedding \url{}.

 ## Requirements
 Pytorch version 1.13 or above \